sehan001/codechef/README.md

-# codechef
+#Codechef answers
 this Repository is Just for the Reference
-# I Strongly Recommend not to copy Answers
+I Strongly Recommend not to copy Answers